 DeBlasio: Everything taking place in the market now is about video on the Internet.
 Streams are growing in the 40% to 50% rate, advertising is growing at a greater rate.
 As video applications over the Internet grow, there’s more of a need for delivery services because the quality has to be flawless.
 The supply of users on the Internet will drive innovation for increased speed.
 We’re still a few years away from the kind of compression that will jumpstart the speed of video transmission, but all the market dynamics are there to spur investment.

 THR: Is online gaming a big portion of your business?

 DeBlasio: It’s becoming one of our largest verticals.
 When users on the network demand a high-quality experience, that’s what we do well.

 THR: The bursting of the Internet bubble was brutal, but yours is a particularly gruesome example.
 What happened?

 DeBlasio: You can look at the glass half empty — that our shares went to 36 cents — or look at it half full, that we survived.

 THR: Can you tell investors why that isn’t likely to happen to Internap again?

-DeBlasio: If there's a downturn in the Internet economy — no one is recession-proof — we have customers that are financially very stable.
+DeBlasio: If there’s a downturn in the Internet economy — no one is recession proof — we have customers that are financially very stable.
 Our entire book of business pays within 40 days.
-That's good in any industry.
+That’s good in any industry, that we have 40 days of sales outstanding, which means we have credit-worthy customers.
 Plus, we lock our customers in for long-term deals.
-We have IP deals for one to two years and co-location deals that span three years.
-Of our 3,300-customer base, not one is greater than 2% of our revenue base, so we're not reliant on any one customer.
+We have IP deals for 1-2 years and colocation deals that span three years.
+We also span multiple verticals.
+Of our 3,300 customer base, not one is greater than 2% of our revenue base, so we’re not relient on any one customer.